Bulacan: Spanish colonial period

-By the end of the 1700s, Bulacan had 16,586 native families and 2,007 Spanish Filipino families.
+By the end of the 1700s, Bulacan had 16,586 native families and 2,007 Spanish Filipino families who were mestizos.
+By 1818, the census noted an increase of tributes or families totalling to around 50,441 tributes or families, of which there were 6 Spanish families who were settlers from Spain, and 164 were new Spanish-Filipino Mestizo families (with the old 2,007 Spanish-Filipino mestizo families having been absorbed into the native category), 3 converted Negroes (Blacks) families, and 7 newly Christianized Chinese-Filipino families.

+Of the new Spanish-Filipino families, these were their number and places of residency: 11 at Polo, 16 at Meycauayan, 28 at Marilao, 88 at Bocaue, 17 at Santa Maria de Pandi, and 10 at San Rafael.

 According to the "Guia de 1839", Bulacan province on the island of Luzon, Philippines, was governed by a mayor and consisted of 19 pueblos, 36,394 tributes and 181,970 souls.
 D. Felipe Gobantes, Alcalde of the province of Bulacan erected a stone column in the plaza of Bulacan in Memory of Fr.
 Manuel Blanco O.S.A. who died on April 1, 1845.

 In 1848, when the boundaries of Pampanga were changed, the region, which includes the important town of San Miguel de Mayumo and neighboring places that were formerly part of Pampanga, was adjudicated to Bulacan.
 Bulacan also had claims on the present-day eastern portion of Rizal, northern portion of Santa Maria, Laguna, and western portion of General Nakar and Real in Quezon (formerly Tayabas).